jintaoking/jintaoking.github.io/README.md

 # jintaoking.github.io
-I am learning use Hexo and Github pages to create my blog
+I am learning how to use Hexo and Github pages to create my blog